Written By Jan Pascal Tschudy

-Training can be split into multiple runs in one single day but make sure to avoid your gray zone.
+Training can be split into multiple runs in one single day but make sure to avoid your grey zone.
 Do the hard things hard and the easy things EASY.

 Read what’s on the compulsory kit list, know what you have to organize and what you need to run with.

 Try to run with your gear at home, not to bring it to the event and then try it.
-This is also a good advice to the food you’re going to eat for one week.
+This is also good advice for the food you’re going to eat for one week.
 Try it at home first.

 Sabrina Pace-Humphreys is a mother of four and grandmother of two.
 She is an amateur trail and mountain ultra runner, run coach, podcast host and ED&I activist.
 We discussed her amazing story and her mission to increase the inclusivity of trail running.